htw-imi-showtime/showtime-website/content/ss23/master/m6-VamX/techstack.md

 {{<section title="Tech Stack">}}
 {{<image src="logos.png" alt="Alt text">}}

-* **Unity** Within the Unity game engine, we developed the sound framework and built the VR test environment.
+Within the **Unity game engine**, we developed the sound framework and built the VR test environment.
 It provided us with many build-in features for programming with sounds and was well suited for development with VR.
-* **XR Interaction Toolkit** The XR Interaction Toolkit offered us all the basic functions for interaction in VR.
+The **XR Interaction Toolkit** offered us all the basic functions for interaction in VR.
 With the help of input events and haptic feedback, we were able to make the minigames more interesting and created a good gaming experience.
-* **FMod** FMod has provided us with many more sound manipulation options in addition to the Unity build-in sound system.
-Within FMod it is possible to edit individual sounds differently and integrate them into Unity.
+**FMod** has provided us with many more sound manipulation options in addition to the **Unity build-in sound system**.
+Within **FMod** it is possible to edit individual sounds differently and integrate them into **Unity**.
-* **Unity Editor Scripting** Editor scripting in Unity allows you to create your own editing windows within Unity.
+**Unity Editor Scripting** Editor scripting in Unity allows you to create your own editing windows within **Unity**.
 It provides many additional UI elements that made editing sounds easier and more organized.
-* **Oculus** The Oculus software enables wireless as well as wired linking of the Oculus Quest with Unity.
+The **Oculus** software enables wireless as well as wired linking of the **Oculus Quest** with **Unity**.
 This connection is essential for real-time manipulation of the sound.
-* **GitHub** For version management of our project in Git, we used Github.
+For version management of our project in Git, we used **GitHub**.
 It allowed us to work in parallel and secured our program code.
-* **Notion** We used Notion as our project management tool.
-With Notion we were able to manage tasks, record the project status and document our development process.
+We used **Notion** as our project management tool.
+With **Notion** we were able to manage tasks, record the project status and document our development process.
-* **Discord** We used Discord for internal communication and to record important links and informations.
+We used **Discord** for internal communication and to record important links and informations.

 {{</section>}}